ivanoats/blog.ivanstorck.com/pages/articles/2011-11-23-vico-editor-combines-best-of-textmate-and-vim/index.md

 date: 2016-09-12
 layout: post
 tags: ruby, editors, rspec, vim, textmate
+description: "**Update:** Vico didn't amount to much but it was a cool idea.
+If you are using Sublime Text now, check out the [Vintageous](https://github.com/guillermooo/Vintageous) plugin."
 ---
 **Update:** Vico didn't amount to much but it was a cool idea.
 If you are using Sublime Text now, check out the [Vintageous](https://github.com/guillermooo/Vintageous) plugin.